 - Factsheets - The fact sheets cover topics such as energy efficiency in business planning, behaviour change and understanding energy bills and tariffs.
 There is also information on heating, ventilation and air conditioning, lighting and other equipment energy efficiencies.
 Renovations and refurbishments, resource use and the supply chain are also covered.

-Also see the Commercial and services page on the EEX website for more energy efficiency opportunities, case studies and resources.
+Also see the Commercial buildings page for more energy efficiency opportunities, case studies and resources.